kirillyesikov/controller/README.md

 - go version v1.22.0+
 - docker version 17.03+.
 - kubectl.
-- Access to a Kubernetescluster.
+- Access to a Kubernetes cluster.

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**